-Dr. Bernadette Barton is Professor of Sociology and Women’s Studies at Morehead State University, and a popular public speaker unafraid to tackle controversial issues.
+Dr. Bernadette Barton is Professor of Sociology and Director of Gender Studies at Morehead State University, and a popular public speaker unafraid to tackle controversial issues.